Rushil Ugarkar

 Rushil Jayraj Ugarkar (born June 30, 2003) is an American cricketer who plays for MI New York in Major League Cricket (MLC).
-Born in Missouri, Ugarkar moved to India with his family and attended Ebenezer International School in Bengaluru.
-It was there that he picked up cricket and began attending NCA training sessions alongside fellow student Sanjay Krishnamurthi.
-However, following the COVID-19 pandemic, Krishnamurthi and he both moved back to the U.S., aiming to play for the national team.
+Born in Missouri, Ugarkar moved to Bengaluru in India with his family at an early age, attending the Ebenezer International School there.
+During his time in Bengaluru, Ugarkar picked up cricket and began to attend academy training sessions alongside fellow American Sanjay Krishnamurthi.
+However, following the COVID-19 pandemic, Krishnamurthi and he both moved back, aiming to play for the national team.

-In the U.S., Ugarkar had a brief stint with Minor League Cricket's Silicon Valley Strikers in 2021, before his selection by the Dallas Mustangs for the 2023 season.
+Upon returning, Ugarkar had a brief stint with Minor League Cricket's Silicon Valley Strikers in 2021, before his selection by the Dallas Mustangs for the 2023 season.
 His performance during the tournament earned him a spot as a U21 player on MI New York's squad in 2024.
-Retained for the 2025 season, Ugarkar–inspired by Rohit Sharma–took a bigger role in the team as he began to bowl quicker and take wickets.
+Retained for the 2025 season, Ugarkar took a bigger role in the team as he began to bowl quicker and take wickets.